KTH-EXPECA/oai5g/docs/5g-sa-tutorial.md

 # Bring Up an Standalone 5G Network

-Assume we have reserved a worker node with 2 free baremetal interfaces: `ens5f0` and `eno12399np0`.
-We choose interface `ens5f0` for the core network and `eno12399np0` the interface that has access to the SDR for gnodeb.
+Assume we have reserved a worker node with 3 free baremetal interfaces: `ens5f0`, `eno12399np0`, and `eno12409np1`.
+We choose interface `ens5f0` for the core network, `eno12399np0` for gNodeB's SDR, and `eno12409np1` for nrue's SDR.
 The core network will use `192.168.70.128/26` subnet on `ens5f0`.
 The following services must be run respectively:

 ## A. Core Network